staabm/staabm.github.io/draft.md

 #### Highlight: Performance improvements

 As a regular reader of my blog you already know, that I have spent a few months across different well known projects to improve their performance.
-This includes PHPStan, PHPUnit, Rector and more.
+This includes PHPStan, PHPUnit, Symfony, Rector and more.
 All the details can be found in separate [Blog posts of my performance series](https://staabm.github.io/archive.html#performance).

 As a result of this work, a [summary of these performance work and my vita](https://blog.blackfire.io/meeting-markus-staab-crafting-a-more-performant-open-source-landscape-with-blackfire.html) was published on the blackfire.io Blog.